-These financial statements are presented in Canadian dollars, which is the functional currency of the Company.
+The financial statements are presented in Canadian dollars, which is the Company's functional currency.

 2. BASIS OF PRESENTATION (Continued)

 (e) Use of estimates and judgements

 The preparation of financial statements in accordance with IFRS requires management to make assumptions and estimates and judgements that affect the reported amounts of assets and liabilities at the date of the financial statements, the reported amounts of revenue and expenses for the year, as well as the disclosure of contingent assets and liabilities at the date of the financial statements.